adsar/GettingAndCleaning/CodeBook.md

  function GetXMeanStd()
  ----------------------
- reads the X values (variable calues), fixes the names, add label columns, and select a subset of the variables.
+ reads the X values (variable values), fixes the names, add label columns, and select a subset of the variables.
  Params
  - xFile          path to the file that contains the X vector